civicrm/org.civicrm.volunteer/README.md

 Known Issues
 ============
-For versions of CiviCRM prior to and including 4.4.4, the installer will not create the "register to volunteer" permission automatically for Joomla installations.
+For versions of CiviCRM prior to and including 4.5, the installer will not create the "register to volunteer" permission automatically for Joomla installations.

-For versions of CiviCRM prior to and including 4.4.0, when viewing an existing volunteer activity record, the Need field in the CiviVolunteer custom data set appears as an integer, rather than as user-friendly text.
-This is fixed in CiviCRM 4.4.1.

 What's Next
 ===========